 But anything beyond the initial clean up remained out of their realm.
 Jim nervously watched the barn deteriorating, storing straw bales in the upper level until it was too unsafe.
 A tear in the metal roof, probably from the wind, slowly turned into a gaping hole.
 The rain damage slowly but steadily ate away at the wooden interior.
 Finally, they stopped using the barn all together.

 With an inclination to restoration, Jim definitely felt he was hardwired to restore the barn.
 He tried to talk himself out of it a hundred times, but, deep down inside, he knew he needed to do it.
 For years, he casually checked into restoration businesses, but none of them caught his eye like Stable Hollow Construction did.
-Thirty minutes into his initial meeting with Stable Hollow, Jim was convinced that they were the right people for the job.
+Thirty minutes into his initial meeting with Stable Hollow, Jim was convinced that they were the right barn builders for the job.
 They shared a passion for enjoying their jobs and doing them right.

 Jim had two stipulations for the barn renovation project.